-5.8 TEACHING AND COMMUNICATING VOCATIONAL AND OCCUPATIONAL EDUCATION (IN THE GREEN SECTOR) Author and author ́s location Gerriet Trei, University for Sustainable Development Eberswalde, Germany Торіс education, work management, preparation for trainer examinations (in Germany) Abstract Besides technical knowledge, farmers who employ or train personnel on their farm need to have relevant skills, for example, in teaching and communicating.
+5.8 Teaching and Communicating Vocational and Occupational education (in the green sector) Author and author's location Gerriet Trei, University for Sustainable Development Eberswalde, Germany Topic education, work management, preparation for trainer examinations (in Germany) Abstract Besides technical knowledge, farmers who employ or train personnel on their farm need to have relevant skills, for example, in teaching and communicating.
 They must be able to select training methods and materials appropriate for the target group and use them according to the respective situation; to foster employees' social and personal development; identify problems and conflicts on a timely basis; and work toward a solution.
-The participants learn how to plan and manage person-centred occupational education as well as working processes and to design person-centred workplaces.
+The participants learn how to plan and manage person-centred occupational education as well as working processes and to design occupational education as well as working processes and to design person-centred workplaces.
 In Germany, the course is based on the Ordinance on Trainer Aptitude (AEVO) for green professions and the students are prepared for trainer aptitude examinations.
 Discipline agriculture, forestry, gardening as well as processing, communication pedagogy, subject didactics Other Bologna Process information (i.e. Student Points - ECTS) Module in a bachelor programme "Organic Farming and Marketing" (6 ECTS).
 A short explanation of why this knowledge is relevant to social farming The need for special training in teaching and communicating is even higher in the environment of social farming.
 Especially when the farm serves as a workplace for clients, the farmer requires sufficient expertise in working with clients' needs and abilities; and to communicate effectively, especially with clients who are non-verbal.

-References and resources AID Infodienst (Ed.)
+AID Infodienst (Ed.)
 (2015).
 Arbeitsunterweisung.
 Ein Leitfaden für Ausbilder und Ausbilderinnen.
 5th ed.
 AID: Bonn.
-Available from www.ble-medienservice.de: Artikel-Nr.: 1177 VELA (Ed.)
+Available from www.ble-medienservice.de: Artikel-Nr.: 1177

+VELA (Ed.)
 (2013).
-Berufsausbildung und Mitarbeiterführung .
+Berufsausbildung und Mitarbeiterführung.
 7th ed.
 Stuttgart, Verlag Eugen Ulmer.
+ISBN 978-3-8186-0787-6

-ISBN 978-3-8186-0787-6 Möhlenbruch, G., & Mäueler, B. (2012).
+Möhlenbruch, G., & Mäueler, B. (2012).
 Ausbilden und Führen im Beruf.
-Die Kursunterlage für Berufs- und Arbeitspädagogik .
+Die Kursunterlage für Berufs- und Arbeitspädagogik.
 2nd ed.
 Stuttgart: Verlag Eugen Ulmer.
 ISBN 978-3-8001-1252-4